libSDL2pp/libSDL2pp/README.md

 TARGET_LINK_LIBRARIES(mytarget ${SDL2PP_LIBRARIES})
 ```

-if bundled, libSDL2pp will not build a demo and will be a static
+if bundled, libSDL2pp does not build demos and becomes a static
-library, providing SDL2 includes/libs in the mentioned variables.
+library, providing required SDL2 includes/libs in the mentioned
+variables.

+## Completeness ##

+For now I only implement functionality I need myself, so the library
+is not nearly complete.
+However, patches (as well as requests for
+adding new functionality) are welcome.

 ## Author ##